Graduate Admission Standards

 Students Who Have Completed a Master’s Degree at Amberton University

 Students who hold a master’s degree from Amberton University must complete a minimum of twenty-four (24) approved hours in residency for an additional master’s degree.
 None of the hours completed during enrollment of the first degree may be used to satisfy the twenty-four (24) hour minimum for a second degree at Amberton University.
 No grade below B will be accepted toward a second master’s degree.
-An exception to the twenty-four (24) hour requirement will be available to counseling students who have completed one of the following degrees at Amberton University:
+However, the following exceptions to the twenty-four (24) hour requirement may be allowed.
+An exception may be available to counseling students who have completed one of the following degrees at Amberton University

 - Master of Arts in Professional Counseling,

-Such students may earn either the Master of Arts in Professional Counseling or the Master of Arts in School Counseling and are not required to satisfy the twenty-four hour requirement; however, they must satisfy, in residency, all current degree requirements for the degree being pursued.
+Such students may earn the Master of Business Administration in Project Management or the Master of Science in Agile Project Management and may not be required to satisfy the twenty-four (24) hour requirement; however, they must satisfy, in residency, all current degree requirements for the degree being pursued.